lupyuen/lupyuen.github.io/src/romfs.md

 _Wow this looks horribly painful...
 Are we doing any more of this?_

-Nope we won't do any more of this!
-Hand-crafting the NuttX System Calls in RISC-V Assembly was extremely painful.
+Nope sorry, we won't do any more of this!
+Hand-crafting the NuttX System Calls in RISC-V Assembly was [__positively painful__](TODO).

-(Maybe we'll revisit this when the RISC-V Registers are working OK in TCC)
+(We'll revisit this when the RISC-V Registers are hunky dory in TCC)

 # Appendix: Patch the NuttX Emulator